markxnelson/converged/obaas/microtx/microtx.md

 1. Create the "after" LRA endpoint

   Finally, you need an "after LRA" endpoint that implements any clean up logic that needs to be run after the completion of the LRA.
-This method is called regardless of the outcome of the LRA and must respond to the HTTP PUT method and is marked with the `@AfterLRA` annotation. ***IS THIS TRUE consumes = "text/plain"***
+This method is called regardless of the outcome of the LRA and must respond to the HTTP PUT method and is marked with the `@AfterLRA` annotation.

     ```java
     <copy>